 It is critical for PSR-LA to redouble our efforts to protect health from nuclear threats.
 Physicians and health professionals are uniquely suited to articulate the public health consequences of nuclear policies and promote protective policies, and PSR-LA is distinctly well positioned to help them do so.
 We are the largest PSR chapter in the country, have a history of innovative and effective advocacy, and maintain a dedicated core group of physician members who have been advocating for nuclear disarmament since our organization was founded.

 PSR-LA’s Board of Directors has therefore resolved to launch the Prescription for Survival campaign to secure the financial resources needed for PSR-LA to address nuclear threats of the 21st century.
-The campaign will help us grow our efforts to build awareness, ability, and avenues for engagement from the public health community in nuclear policy decisions.
+Click here to donate now.

 HISTORY AND ACCOMPLISHMENTS